amitfld/base_analyzer/README.md

 - ✅ Commander’s final report (strategy & recommendation)
 - ✅ Downloadable reports (PDF, JSON)
 - ✅ Interactive map of all analyzed bases

 ---

-## ✨ Extra Notes

-- The camera **stabilization logic** ensures Earth tiles fully load before screenshots are taken
-- **Timeouts & retries** are handled to manage LLM API limits and network hiccups
-- The app supports **incremental runs**: if `data.json` already contains a base, it skips it automatically
-- **Threat detection** uses a simple NLP heuristic in the Streamlit app to classify threat levels as High/Medium/Low

----